cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 ## Doing good work?

-* How is it valuable?
+{% if pres %}* How is it valuable?
 * To whom?

-Note: Deep-down, I suspect everyone has a sense of whether they're doing good work or not.
+Note: {% endif %}Deep-down, I suspect everyone has a sense of whether they're doing good work or not.
 When I am, when I have a chance to work hard and achieve something, when I'm doing something that's valuable to the business, I feel lifted.
 It's not easy, it often requires discipline and it's not like the summit-reaching joy fills every minute of the ascent, but I like what I do.
 I always thought that meant I like the activities I undertake for work.
 So when people say "you're an X?
 Do you enjoy it?"
 I thought the question was specific: do you like doing the sort of things that go with being an X?

 ---

 ## Task != job satisfaction

-Note: What I'm realising now is that liking what I do has comparatively little to do with the activities.
+{% if pres %}Note: {% endif %}What I'm realising now is that liking what I do has comparatively little to do with the activities.
 I've enjoyed washing up, or cleaning tables because the context of the task gave me what I needed to enjoy it.
 Sometimes I do tasks that I actively don't like, yet the experience is one I would willling repeat if the context is there to keep me motivated.

 ---

 ## Three Cs

-* Clarity
+{% if pres %}* Clarity
 * Context
 * Comfort

-Note: Dan Pink talks about Mastery, Autonomy, Purpose.
+Note: {% endif %}Dan Pink talks about Mastery, Autonomy, Purpose.
 Of course he's right.
 My list is different, possibly derivative, but handly alliterative.

 Clarity: the task needs to be well-defined and I need to understand it.
 Ambiguity and confusion suck the life out of a job.
 I've written about [VUCA before and it's impact on DevOps cultures](http://www.lightenna.com/tech/2018/cost-of-collaboration/).
 Complexity is fine.
 You work through it, systematically, patiently, progressively.
 Volatility is fine so long as it's not insane - if the environment isn't stable enough to know that the task will add value, then pair down the task until it will.